Rasa Starter Pack: Insurance - Instructions

 Looking to install and use the Rasa CALM Starter Pack for Insurance?
 We've documented all the steps in these simple-to-use installation instructions.

 Once installed, leverage the Starter Pack as the foundation for creating your own Insurance Assistant or as inspiration for features you can implement.
+The Insurance Demo Assistant focuses on two key customer support areas:

 • Helps users file a claim for one of their current insurance policies